Dhana-Conexxia/Novated-Leasing/contributing.md

     * (optional) DOWNLOADS_DIR - Path on your local machine that should be mapped to the downloads directory
     * (optional) FITNESSEROOT_DIR - Path on your local machine that should be mapped to a Fitnesse root directory
     * (optional) CUCUMBERTEST_DIR - Path on your local machine that should be mapped to a directory with cucumber tests
+    * (optional) BROWSER - Browser type to test against.
+This only controls the Selenium image used, you will still need to pass the appropriate environment variable to your tests when running (i.e. browser=REMOTE_FIREFOX)
 4. Bring up the docker containers using `docker-compose up`
     * If you get errors about being unable to create directories, ensure the default directories (screenshots, downloads, FitNesseRoot, cucumber) exist before continuing